CassioML/cassio-website/docs/frameworks/langchain/about.md

 - A ["semantic memory" element](/frameworks/langchain/memory-vectorstore/) for inclusion in LLM chat interactions, that can retrieve relevant past exchanges even if occurred in the far past.

 Last, there is a set of components around zero-boilerplate prompt templating using Cassandra as the source of data.
-Note: this is still in preview as of September 15th, 2023 and requires installation from the fork to be used.
+Note: this is still in preview as of December 10th, 2023 and requires installation from the fork to be used.

 - `[Preview]` Automatic [injection](/frameworks/langchain/prompt-templates-basic/) of data from Cassandra into a prompt;
 - `[Preview]` Automatic injection of data [from a Feast feature store](/frameworks/langchain/prompt-templates-feast/) (e.g. backed by Cassandra) into a prompt.